ssmiller25/k8s-intro/k8s-intro-dev.md

 --

 ## Remember...Don't Treat Containers like VMs

-Should be disposable and horizontally scalable.
+* Should be disposable and horizontally scalable.
+* Avoid persistent data on the container *

+<sub>* Under most circumstances...</sub>

 <aside class="notes">
   Kuberentes has no concept of "migrating" containers.
 For instance, if an individual host is killed off, k8s will simple spin up a new container.

+  Discuss persistent data on containers, and k8s overall
 </aside>

 --